 Contacts have become an essential part of our smartphone usage.
-From a friend, we made by chance to the occasionally needed electrician, our contact book holds all that and more.
+From a friend we made by chance to the occasionally needed electrician, our contact book holds all of that and more.
 So, it’s not surprising that we want them properly protected, backed up, and transferred to devices we are currently using.

 Hopefully, one of the solutions outlined in this guide worked for you.
 Run into trouble along the way?
 Leave us a comment telling us about what happened.
 We might just be able to help you out.

 Any other Apple-related questions rolling around in your head?
 We’d love to hear them.
 Drop us a comment!

 - iOS 16 guide: Rumors, features, release date, and more